allouchear/CdftT/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-Cddft is set of a library and a program to compute CDFT descriptors.
+CdftT is set of a library and a program to compute CDFT descriptors.
 It is written in C++.\
 It is still under developpement.
 However,several tools are already implemented.
 New tools will be implemented soon.

 ## Requirements